hacklaen/EasyRad/README.md

 #### `Copy`

-When pressing this button the completed form is copied to the system clipboard aso plain and/or HTML formatted text .
+When pressing this button the completed form is copied to the system clipboard as plain and/or HTML formatted text .

 Use the clipboard content to transfer the text to your RIS or HIS system or to put it into a word processor.